overtron/anansi/README.md

 # Company Theme Extraction and Question-Answering System with Web Interface

-This project provides a complete system for extracting business themes from company investor relations documents and SEC filings, and a web interface for exploring these themes and asking questions about them.
+This project provides a complete system for extracting business themes from company investor relations documents and a web interface for exploring these themes and asking questions about them.
 The system supports multiple companies, with Netflix included as the default example.

 > **Note:** This entire project, including all code, documentation, and screenshots, was generated using Cline, an AI assistant for software development.